trailofbits/testing-handbook/content/docs/languages/rust/80-supply-chain-analysis.md

 ### [cargo-unmaintained](https://github.com/trailofbits/cargo-unmaintained)

-This Trail of Bits’ tool can be used in addition to `cargo audit` (see below) to detect unmaintained dependencies in a heuristic way.
+This Trail of Bits tool can be used in addition to `cargo audit` (see below) to detect unmaintained dependencies in a heuristic way.

 ### [cackle](https://github.com/cackle-rs/cackle)